Investing in habitat

 UniverCity collaborated with the City of Burnaby in developing environmental standards and reward developers for exceptional features and practices.
 The bylaw is the most stringent in North America in its demand for high green standards.
 All new buildings must be at least 30 per cent more energy efficient than the Model National Energy Code for Buildings and 40 per cent more water efficient.
 SFU Community Trust also offers a 10 per cent density bonus for projects that achieve advanced energy goals (reaching an efficiency level that is 45 per cent higher than code) or that include upgraded stormwater management.

 The Living Building Challenge

 Considered the greenest building standard in the world, the Living Building Challenge™ – setting out conditions for buildings that have virtually no ecological footprint.
-UniverCity is in the process of constructing what is designed to be the first building in Canada to meet the challenge: the UniverCity Childcare Centre.
+UniverCity has recently completed construction of what is designed to be the first building in Canada to meet the challenge: the UniverCity Childcare Centre.

 Is free from toxic materials

 Recycle or harvests more water than it uses